MaroB05/bentest/README.md

 `Bentest` is a **Performance Monitoring Tool** written in C. It measures runtime statistics of a given program.
 It repeatedly executes the specified program, collects metrics like execution time, CPU usage, and voluntary context switches, and outputs performance summaries to help identify potential inefficiencies.
+Think of it as Linux's `time` on steroids.

 ## Features